Lauren Conrad on Wedding Guest Style Dos and Don'ts

 Don’t wear anything that is terribly uncomfortable or waiting to be a wardrobe malfunction.
 It's a shame to spend the entire evening pulling your strapless dress up or having to skip a beautiful meal because your dress is much too tight!

-Now that you have my wedding dress code rules, here are a few of my favorite dresses to wear to a wedding this summer.
+Now that you have my wedding dress code rules, here are a few of my favourite dresses to wear to a wedding this summer.
 Take a look…

 Tibi Asymmetric Silk-Satin Dress ($545)